 5.2.5.
-Detailed description of each part of the risk management plan products and there may be additional topics which need to be included but are not mentioned.
+Detailed description of each part of the risk management plan

+The description of the parts and modules of an RMP provide guidance on the main topics which shall be covered within each specific area.
+However, some sections may not be relevant to all pharmaceutical products and there may be additional topics which need to be included but are not mentioned.
 The RMP is part of the scientific dossier of a product and as such shall be scientifically based and not be promotional.